sylentprofet/screenshotter/README.md

 - Captures the active window (can be changed to the entire screen)

+- Files are named via timestamp: %Y-%m-%d-%H:%M:%S.jpg

-- Read the manual for scrot and modify the script as needed
+- Read the manual for scrot and modify the script as needed!